szabgab/perlmaven.com/sites/en/pages/cpan-digger-explained.md

 <img src="/img/metacpan-top-left.png" alt="MetaCPAN top left corner" />

-They both have a <b>Repository</b> link that leads to their GitHub repository.
+They both have a **Repository** link that leads to their GitHub repository.

 Having this link in a standard place makes it easier for potential contributors to find the version control of the project and contribute there.

-The distributions that have <a href="/how-to-add-link-to-version-control-system-of-a-cpan-distributions"><b>Add repo</b></a> in this column have no such link.
+The distributions that have <a href="/how-to-add-link-to-version-control-system-of-a-cpan-distributions">**Add repo**</a> in this column have no such link.

 In my opinion it would be useful if the authors also included the link.

-Finally, some distributions have <b>No</b> there.
+Finally, some distributions have **No** there.
 These are distributions where the author explicitly told me they either have no public VCS or that they are not interested to include the link in the META files.
 They prefer potential contributors to contact them first and discuss any potential changes.
 They also expect them to send patches via email.